 "The standard to test the question of negligence is the common experience of mankind, and implies generally the want of that care and diligence which ordinarily prudent men would use to prevent injury under the circumstances of the particular case."

-This serves as an accurate summary of the reasonable person standard used when determining negligence: did the plaintiff do all the things he should have done to preserve his own safety?
+That's an accurate summary of the reasonable person standard in determining negligence: Did the plaintiff do all the things he should have done to preserve his own safety?
 Did he act prudently based on what a so-called "normal" person would have done?

 "The question of the existence of negligence and its degree generally depend upon the facts of each case; and if it consists of an omission to perform a duty devolved upon the person charged with negligence, it must be considered with reference to the character of the business in which the person is engaged."

 This statement dealt with A&P's duty to protect Evans.
 If negligence was accused, it was important to determine how A&P had or hadn't acted that could be considered different than their normal standard of care, and whether the resultant damages could have been predicted.
-Critz posited that A&P had only been operating exactly as they had been all along, with no deviation in policy.
+Critz said that A&P only operated exactly as they had all along, with no change in policy.
 Evans, a man who had by then lifted a ridiculous number of potatoes without incident, could not reasonably have been expected to suffer damage from the typical execution of his duties.
 In Critz's own words:

 "Evans was a strong, robust young man...He was doing the same character of work that other employees in other grocery stores constantly and generally did...Certainly Evans cannot complain if A&P merely required him to do the usual and customary work required of persons in his line of employment, or, stated in another way, required by the character of the business in which he was employed."